gregyjames/OctaneDownloader/README.md

 ![alt tag](https://image.ibb.co/h2tK8v/Untitled_1.png)

+## This is an experimental version of Octane that incorparates a Rust core that handles the downloading, rather than using HTTP Client.
+It then uses unsafe methods in c# to pass and write the downloaded content to a C# MemoryMappedViewAccessor object.

+### Much more testing is needed, and distribution of this version probably won't occur, since the rust code needs to be compiled for a specific platform (win, mac, linux, etc).
+Feel free to check it out and let me know what you think.
+The cargo project is configured for MSBuild so compiling the solution will also compile the Rust project, just make sure you have cargo installed.

 A high Performance C# file downloader that asyncrounously downloads files as pieces.
 Made as a faster, more efficent replacement to Microsoft's WebClient.Want to see the library in action?
 Check out [Octane YouTube Extractor](https://github.com/gregyjames/OCTANE-YoutubeExtractor)

 # Installation